Continuing the examination of the Four Words in Chinese swordsmanship brings us to the character Ge 格.

 Flat vs edge (劍面或劍刃-sword face or blade edge)

 The argument over wether to parry with the flat or the edge of the blade is not a new one.
 Nor is it limited to discussions of Chinese Jianfa.
 If one spends almost any time in sword circles, they will have come across one person or another claiming that parries should only be done with the flat of the blade and never the edge.
-Interestingly, I don’t see the converse argument made much, the one should never parry with the flat.
+Interestingly, I don’t see the converse argument made much, that one should never parry with the flat.
 It seems that the question really is “do you include edge parries in your system or not”?
 There are some universally accepted uses for the flat of the blade in defensive actions.
 But what about the edge?
 Won’t that destroy your sword?

 If one makes the argument that Chinese Swordplay in general never uses the edge in parries, this is a difficult proposition to prove.
 Absolutes are almost never correct, especially when applied to something as dynamic as fighting or swordplay.
 There is a rather large gulf between the days when swords were used primarily for defense and fighting and today when they are used mostly for sport and recreation.
 Being separated from a time when these things were common place and many people were aware of some basic facts about swords and swordplay can allow some rather spurious claims to survive longer than their shelf life.